RaInCube

 RaInCube, also stylized as RainCube, was a 6U CubeSat made by NASA as an experimental satellite.
+The bus was built by Tyvak Nano-Satellite Systems.
 It had a small radar and an antenna.
 It was put into orbit in May 2018 and was deployed from the International Space Station on June 25, 2018.
 It re-entered Earth's atmosphere and burned up on Dec.
 24, 2020.
 It was used to track large storms.

 Mission objectives

 RainCube's mission objectives were to: